AliniMaiaK/projeto-super-mario-workshop/README.md

 Projeto do curso semana do Programador DevemDobro🚀🚀🚀

-😎 Objetivo do projeto: Uma página mostrando o trailer do filme super Mario quando o usuário clicar no botão de trailer.
+😎 Objetivo do projeto: Uma página mostrando o trailer do filme ao clicar no botão de trailer, ele abrirá uma janela mostrando a gravação do trailer, e após pode clicar no x para fechar a janela.

 🎈 Resultado do projeto